-How to divide ownership of a company?

 If the CTO and the CEO disagree on a strategy, will the CTO go along with the CEOs vision?
 Will the CEO accept whatever technology solution the CTO proposes to back his plan?

-Discussing these issues early on can not only save a lot of grief when decision time comes, but it should quickly become clearer as to who is taking more responsibility and who will be burning the midnight oil.
+Discussing these issues early on can not only save a lot of grief when decision time about “how to divide ownership of a company” comes, but it should quickly become clearer as to who is taking more responsibility and who will be burning the midnight oil.

 I am a big fan of balance of power, in government and in business.
 For a four person group, a deadlock should not be possible with equity voting.
 A deadlock is the death of company.